-The effects of mixing alprazolam and alcohol rely heavily on the chemical compositions of each drug.
+The effects of mixing alprazolam (also referred to as Xanax) and alcohol rely heavily on the chemical compositions of each drug.
 Alprazolam is a benzodiazepine medication commonly prescribed for panic and anxiety disorders.
 Additional uses for alprazolam include treatment for nausea and other side effects experienced as a result of chemotherapy.
 Alcohol is a central nervous system depressant that slows reaction times and acts as a sedative.
 This drug is widely available and a very common source of physical or psychological dependencies, a situation commonly referred to as alcoholism.
 If you believe yourself or a loved one to be addicted to alprazolam and alcohol, you can fill out our confidential and secure contact form for more information or call us for information 24 hours a day.

 Both alcohol and alprazolam work to depress central nervous system functions.
 In combination, these two drugs work synergistically to dramatically increase the buzz effect normally experienced with alcohol.
 The euphoric high associated with heavy drinking is likewise increased when under the effects of alprazolam, and users may not be fully aware of the quantity of drugs they consume while under the mutual effect.
-Call our confidential help line for more information on the effects of combining these two drugs.
+Call our confidential helpline for more information on the effects of combining these two drugs.
 You can also fill out a quick and secure contact form for more information on understanding the effects common with this combination.

 Just as the highs associated with the drugs are enhanced, the adverse effects from alcohol and alprazolam are likewise increased.
 Dizziness, nausea and drowsiness may be far more pronounced under this combination.
 A significant loss of alertness can cause severe problems to those driving or operating equipment.
 Loss of coordination is possible, and it is possible to experience alcohol poisoning and related effects due to a lack of awareness of the quantities of alcohol consumed during a euphoric episode.
 The normal side effects of alcohol withdrawal are also more pronounced.
 These include agitation, confusion, diarrhea, fear, headache, hypertension, insomnia, migraines, vomiting, tremors and localized weakness.
 Both the duration and intensity of these adverse effects are heightened when both drugs are used in combination.